qmigo/SpringBootBlogApp/README.md

 # Java Blog App

 The Java Blog App is a web application for managing and publishing blog posts.
-It is built using Java and [Spring Boot](https://spring.io/projects/spring-boot) for the backend, [Spring MVC](https://docs.spring.io/spring-framework/docs/current/reference/html/web.html) for web functionality, [Thymeleaf](https://www.thymeleaf.org/) for server-side templating, and [Hibernate](https://hibernate.org/) for data persistence.
+It is built using Java and [Spring Boot](https://spring.io/projects/spring-boot) for the backend, [Spring MVC](https://docs.spring.io/spring-framework/docs/current/reference/html/web.html) for web functionality, and [Hibernate](https://hibernate.org/) for data persistence.

 ## Features